 Thatch is a layer of dead stems, roots, and moss right above the soil, with active grass growing through it.
 If the thatch becomes too thick, your lawn will take on a spongy feel.
 Thatch will also reduce the grass quality because it prevents water, air, and nutrients from reaching the soil.

 In other words, heavy thatch will simply suffocate the soil beneath your lawn and weaken the grass roots.
-Therefore, it is important to scarify or dethatch your lawn regularly.
+So, it is important to scarify or dethatch your lawn regularly.
 Scarifying or dethatching is typically done once or twice a year, depending on the condition of your lawn.

 Should I Dethatch or Scarify My Lawn?

-Determining whether you should use a scarifier instead of a dethatcher on your lawn depends on several factors.
-But the two most common scenarios include the following:
+There are several factors that determine whether you should use a scarifier instead of a dethatcher on your lawn.
+The two most common scenarios include the following:

 - Your lawn has a thick bed of spongy thatch: This will require a scarifier because it is more invasive and can pull thatch from deep within the lawn.
 But remember that a scarifier will rip the soil inside out during this process and will require raking for cleanup.
 Your lawn will also temporarily look rougher until newer and healthier grass grows.

 - The thatch is no more than half an inch thick: In this case, using a dethatcher will be sufficient because the thatch bed will not be too deep.
 You can easily pull out the thatch and all the debris without needing to open the soil for new grass growth.

 What Are the Different Types of Scarifiers and Dethatchers Available?

-You can find different types of scarifiers and dethatchers on the market.
-Your choice will depend on several factors, such as the size of your lawn, ease of use, budget, and operational costs.
+There are a few different types of scarifiers and dethatchers on the market.
+Your choice will ultimately depend on several factors, such as the size of your lawn, ease of use, budget, and operational costs.

 Manual dethatchers and scarifiers are the cheapest and simplest options and have no operational costs.
 However, these models are preferable for smaller lawns due to the difficulty of use.
 After all, pushing a manual scarifier can take a lot of energy.